When it comes to gentle discipline, setting limits and following through on logical consequences is important.

 However, sometimes it’s easy to set limits in the moment and have difficulty following through later.
 You may often find yourself giving a strong consequence to get a child to behave, and then forget about it later or realize it’s not enforceable.

-Loss of Privileges: Are You Using Logical Consequences Right?
+Loss of Privileges: Are You Using Logical Consequences Correctly?

 Loss of privileges is one of the most common responses to a child’s unruly behavior.